Pratham-ICD/Aster-Wireframe-Demo/README.md

 ## Healthcare Industry Focus

 This dashboard is specifically designed for healthcare organizations like Aster Healthcare, featuring:

 - Medical terminology and metrics
 - Healthcare-specific KPIs
 - Patient management workflows
 - Department-based organization
 - Emergency response capabilities
 - Compliance and security monitoring

-## License

-This project is created for demonstration purposes for Aster Healthcare.